howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 └── yarn.lock
 ```

-#### Prepare Styling
+#### Prepare styling

-This tutorial is about the concepts of GraphQL and how you can use it from within a React application, so we want to spend the least time possible on styling issues.
+This tutorial is about the concepts of GraphQL and how you can use it from within a React application, so we want to spend the least time possible on styling.
 To ease up usage of CSS in this project, you'll use the [Tachyons](http://tachyons.io/) library which provides a number of CSS classes.

 <Instruction>